 Much of the success of maintaining a visible improvement after treatment depends on consistent, correct home care.
 Your esthetician is trained to select the products that will most benefit your skin, and to advise you on how to maintain your professional results between visits.
 Like medical or dental care, following the right daily regimen at home is essential if you are to get the most out of your visits to a professional.

-Finding an esthetician
+How to find an esthetician

 Your skin care treatments should be provided by a properly trained professional.
 Don’t hesitate to ask your skin care therapist about their background, training, and experience, especially as it relates to the treatment you are considering.
 Members of ASCP have been validated as meeting their state’s licensing credentials and/or core training requirements, and agree to follow a code of ethics which ensures you’ll be treated responsibly and with the utmost respect.
 ASCP also provides its members with comprehensive resources that allow them to keep up with changing trends, making certain you’ll receive the most up-to-date therapies available.